 The installation was dedicated on Wednesday in a ceremony that brought out Army brass, including the Obama administration’s point-person on the Army’s green efforts, Assistant Secretary Katherine Hammack.

 But while it was a big deal for the Army, it might have been an even bigger deal for LCPV as it competes with other forms of photovoltaics in a marketplace looking for the cheapest way to produce a kilowatt-hour of electricity.

-Some background: LCPV and HCPV are different in how greatly they concentrate the sun, of course, and in doing so the technology can vary widely.
-LCPV more or less takes less powerful (and less expensive) monocrystalline silicon solar cells and ratchets up their power-producing capacity with reflectors that multiply the sun’s concentration by maybe 10 times through the use of things like specially treated glass, reflector films or parabolic mirrors.
+Some background: Both LCPV and HCPV try to trim the cost of modules by using fewer solar cells and then concentrating their power.
+LCPV ratchets up their power-producing capacity with reflectors that multiply the sun’s concentration by maybe 10 times through the use of things like specially treated glass, reflector films or parabolic mirrors.
 HCPV systems, by contrast, concentrate the sun’s irradiation by much larger factors – 500 or 1,000 times – to achieve efficiencies like the 33.9 percent from Semprius.
 The cells need to be designed to dissipate the high levels of heat generated under such intense concentration.

 At White Sands, the Army went with LCPV solar modules made by Solaria, which says its patterned glass allows it to us half to a third of the silicon in its cells compared to traditional crystalline silicon PV.
 The system adds single-axis tracking.
 It’s expected to generate 10-million kilowatt-hours of electricity annually, the Army said, which by our calculations works out to a 27.8 percent capacity factor, robust for solar.